E-Government in the United Arab Emirates: E-Readiness ranking

-e-Readiness or Networked Readiness Index (NRI) measures a country's preparedness to deliver government services and information online and the value it provides to the public.
-E-readiness, or the Readiness Index, involves a government's ability to use Information and Communication Technology (ICT) to improve socio-economic conditions and public welfare.
+E-Readiness or Networked Readiness Index (NRI) measures a country's preparedness to deliver government services and information online and the value it provides to the public.
+E-readiness, or the Readiness Index, involves a government's ability to use Information and Communication Technology (ICT) to improve socioeconomic conditions and public welfare.

 Global Information Technology Report (GITR)

 According to the GITR 2010-2011, the UAE was ranked first among Arab countries and 24th among 138 countries reviewed in the NRI.
 The same report ranked Qatar at 25, Bahrain at 30, Saudi Arabia at 33, and Oman at 41.

-The UAE's NRI ranking improved by six positions, from 29th among 127 countries reviewed in 2007–2008 to 23rd among 133 countries reviewed in 2009–2010.
+According to the Networked Readiness Index (NRI), the UAE improved its ranking by six positions, from 29th among 127 countries reviewed in 2007–2008 to 23rd among 133 countries reviewed in 2009–2010.

-UN e-Government survey
+UN E-Government survey

-The United Nations Public Administration Network (UNPAN) conducts a similar survey and publishes its report on e-Government ranking.
-The UN e-Government Survey report was published annually until 2005 and became a biennial publication thereafter.
+The United Nations Public Administration Network (UNPAN) conducts a similar survey and publishes its report on E-government ranking.
+The UN E-government Survey report was published annually until 2005 and became a biennial publication thereafter.

-The UAE's overall ranking in the UN e-Government Survey has varied.
+The UAE's overall ranking in the UN E-government Survey has varied.
 The UAE's rank rose for two consecutive surveys, from 60th in 2004 to 42nd in 2005 and 32nd in 2008.
 However, its rank declined to 49th position in 2010.
 The UAE was ranked fourth in the region in the 2010 report.

-Emirates e-Government
+Emirates E-Government

-Emirates e-Government is responsible for developing, implementing, and maintaining the e-Government program at the federal level in the UAE.
+Emirates E-government is responsible for developing, implementing, and maintaining the E-government program at the federal level in the UAE.
 This involves transforming the delivery of government services electronically through the deployment of Information and communication technologies (ICT).

 Services

-Emirates e-Government established the UAE's official portal www.government.ae, which is part of the e-Transformation process in the UAE.
-This portal consolidates all e-Services and information the UAE federal and local government bodies provides.
+Emirates E-government established the UAE's official portal (www.government.ae), which is part of the E-transformation process.
+This portal consolidates all E-services and information provided by UAE federal and local governments.

-Emirates e-Government provides services on G2G, G2B, and G2C levels.
+Emirates E-government provides services on Government-to-Government (G2G), Government-to-Business (G2B), and Government-to-Citizen (G2C) levels.
 The UAE's official portal, www.government.ae falls under the G2B and G2C categories.
 Under G2G services, the entity provides cloud and Government Website Evaluation Index (GWEI) services.

-Initiatives and awards
+Initiatives

-Emirates e-Government undertakes initiatives related to the development of the e-Government program in the UAE.
-It is involved in projects that support the usage of e-Services and Information and Communication Technology (ICT) tools by federal government entities and the public.

-Emirates e-Government holds workshops for internal staff and federal government employees on e-Government, cloud services like Morasalat and Malaxate, IT trends, and using ICT to achieve organizational goals.
+Emirates E-government develops and implements policies, guidelines, and programs to expand and coordinate E-government services across federal agencies.
+It supports the use of E-services and information and communication technology (ICT) tools by federal government entities and the public.
+Emirates E-government holds workshops for internal staff and federal government employees on E-government, cloud services like Morasalat and Malaxate, IT trends, and using ICT to achieve organizational goals.